LCP LCP LCP

 Skip to content

 It’s that time of year again, at least in the United States: The leaves are falling, the turkey is calling, and “thanks” are in the air.
-With all that is happening in the workforce at the moment, it feels like the right moment to stop and thank the people who make us leaders — our teams.
+With all that is happening in the workforce at the moment, it feels like the right moment to stop and thank the people who make us leaders—our teams.

 Something has shifted in the global workplace over the course of the past several months as millions of workers have left their positions.
 The so-called Great Resignation is real; the data is clear, even if the reasons are less so.
-This mass exodus from the workforce has opened our eyes to the notion that “good help” really is hard to find — and even harder to retain.
+This mass exodus from the workforce has opened our eyes to the notion that “good help” really is hard to find—and even harder to retain.
 In light of this, it feels fitting to thank those who have stuck with us, who have continued to make our strategies a reality and have been our boots on the ground.

 Over the past 20 months, companies have had to ask their teams to do much more with fewer resources.
 Employees have worked longer hours, adapted new behaviors and mindsets, and worked remotely, all while surrounded by constant uncertainty.
 It has not been easy, and if there is anything to learn from the Great Resignation, it is that these past two years have shed a new light on the importance of work.
 What we are hearing from many people who have chosen to resign from work is that they want to be heard and that they want their efforts, struggles, and successes to be acknowledged.
 What better time to acknowledge and express gratitude to our team than now during this season of giving thanks?

-Behavioral economist Dan Ariely conducted a study that showed that a simple nod of the head as a form of acknowledgment increases motivation in team members.
+Behavioral economist Dan Ariely conducted a study ("Effort Acknowledgment") that showed that a simple nod of the head as a form of acknowledgment increases motivation in team members.
 However, ignoring work or ideas has nearly the same negative impact on motivation as putting your team’s work in a shredder.
 So what does this mean?
 A little can go a long way.
 Here are a few tips to help express your gratitude for your teams, using Insight Experience’s Strategic Communication Model™.

 Painting the bigger picture for your teams and (re)articulating the strategy makes your message feel more genuine, because it shows why you are grateful.
 This context reminds your teams of what their hard work and sacrifices are for and how they are connected to a larger cause.